Harvard-IACS/2020F-AC295/content/pages/syllabus.md

 ##Prerequisites

-You are expected to be fluent in programming (Python), statistics knowledge at the level of Stat 110 or above, data science (or machine learning) at the level of AC209A and AC209B.
+Students are expected to be fluent in programming (Python), statistics knowledge at the level of Stat 110 or above, data science (or machine learning) at the level of AC209A and AC209B.

 <hr>
 <a name='Software'>

 ## Software

-We will be using a variety of software primarily Python 3, Pytorch, Tensorflow, Docker, etc. More details in class.
+We will be using a variety of software, primarily Python 3, Pytorch, Tensorflow, and Docker.
+More details in class.

 <hr>
 <a name='Topics'>

-## Topics

 The course is organized in three modules.

 1. **Deploy data science** (integration + scalability)
 1a.
-Virtual Environments, Virtual Boxes, and Containers
+Virtual Environments and Virtual Boxes
 1b.
+Containers
+1c.
 Kubernetes
-1c.
+1d.
 Dask

 2. **Transfer learning and distillation**
 2a.
 Intro to Transfer Learning: basics and Convolutional Neural Networks (CNNs) review 2b.
 Transfer Learning for Images and SOTA Models
 2c.
 Language Models and Transfer Learning with Text Data
 2d.
-Transformers and Attention
+Attention and Transformers
 2e.
 Distillation and Compression

 3. **Visualization as investigative tool**